Portkey-AI/gateway/README.md

 ### LLMs in Prod'25

 Insights from analyzing 2 trillion+ tokens, across 90+ regions and 650+ teams in production.
-What to Expect From This Report:
+What to expect from this report:
 - Trends shaping AI adoption and LLM provider growth.
 - Benchmarks to optimize speed, cost and reliability.
 - Strategies to scale production-grade AI systems.